stephenmoloney/scrivener_list/README.md

   defp maybe_put_default_config(_params), do: %Scrivener.Config{page_number: 1, page_size: 10}
 ```

-*Note:* Using method 2, it is not possible to set a max_page_size ceiling when using the
+*Note:* Using method 2, it is currently not possible to set a max_page_size ceiling when using the
-`ScrivenerList.paginate/2` function.
+`Scrivener.paginate/2` function.

 ## Installation